- 1. How does salary sacrificing work?

 I have some good news, and I have some bad news:

 - If you earn less than $37,000 a year, you may have your contributions tax refunded.
-For more information on the Low Income Super Contribution (to be renamed the Low Income Superannuation Tax Offset) see the SuperGuide article Super tax refund for lower-income earners extends beyond June 2017).
+For more information on the Low Income Superannuation Tax Offset (formerly known as the Low Income Super Contribution) see the SuperGuide article Super tax refund for lower-income earners extends beyond June 2017).

-- Since 1 July 2012, if your adjusted taxable income is greater than $300,000, then the contributions tax on your concessional contributions, such as salary sacrifice and Superannuation Guarantee contributions, is 15% PLUS an additional tax of 15%, taking the total tax on your concessional contributions to 30%.
-Note that the $300,000 threshold will be lowered to $250,000 from 1 July 2017, which means more Australians will be paying higher taxes on concessional super contributions (for more information see SuperGuide article Double contributions tax for more high-income earners).
+- Since 1 July 2017, if your adjusted taxable income is greater than $250,000, then the contributions tax on your concessional contributions, such as salary sacrifice and Superannuation Guarantee contributions, is 15% PLUS an additional tax of 15%, taking the total tax on your concessional contributions to 30%.
+Note that the $250,000 threshold was expanded from the pre-July 2017 income threshold of $250,000, which means more Australians are now paying higher taxes on concessional super contributions (for more information see SuperGuide article Double contributions tax for more high-income earners).

 4. Your employer may not agree to salary sacrifice